SubSee Adapter and Diopter Review

 Magnification of the diopter

-- Magnification will also depend on the focal length of the lens used.
-Much more magnification is possible with a 150mm focal length lens, while magnification will be much less with a 60mm lens.
+Magnification will also depend on the focal length of the lens used.
+Much more magnification is possible with a 150mm focal length lens, witlh a 100mm or 105mm lens you will still get a good amount of magnification, while magnification will be much less with a 60mm lens.
 Note that I do not recommend using strong diopters with a 60mm lens, you maybe trying to focus inside the port!

 Photo taken in the pool, F16, 1/250th.
 SubSee + 105mm lens.
 The bottom of the photo is blurry, because even at F16, the depth of field was not enough to get the entire image in focus.
 Depth of field is very narrow at these magnifications.